abhirav21/basic-resume-parser/Readme.md

 - Compile rules to regular expressions
 - Split file into lines, delimited by \n
 - Check each line for a match for each title rules
-- When match found, parse text between current title and next title into titles or until EOF
+- When a match is found, parse text between the current title and the next title into titles or until EOF
 - Save parsed text (if found) under title key (objective or (and) summary)

-inline - fires on each row of file.
-It converts to regular expression, that matches all data after that: expr+":?[\\s]*(.*)"
+inline - fires on each row of the file.
+It converts to a regular expression, that matches all data after that: expr+":?[\\s]*(.*)"

 Example: